 - The items must have the same proportion of true variance.

-However, both conditions are usually not met in practice.
-Furthermore, the more items the scale has, the larger the alpha value becomes.
+In practice, however, neither of these conditions is usually met.
+Furthermore, the more items a scale has, the higher the alpha value will be.

-It is important to note that Cronbach's alpha does not test whether the individual items are really influenced by only one or by several latent variables!
-A high value of the Cronbach's alpha is no evidence that the items are influenced by only one latent variable.
+It is important to note that Cronbach's Alpha does not test whether each item is actually influenced by only one or more latent variables!
+A high value of is not evidence that the items are influenced by only one latent variable.

-For the reliability of the scale to be estimated using Cronbach's alpha, the condition that all questions or items measure the same latent variable must be fulfilled!
+For the reliability of the scale to be estimated using Cronbach's Alpha, the condition that all questions or items measure the same latent variable must be met!

-That is, if all items measure the same latent variable then the Cronbach's alpha tells how well these items measure the latent variable.
+In other words, if all the items measure the same latent variable, then Cronbach's Alpha tells us how well these items measure the latent variable.

-The Cronbach's alpha can be calculated with this formula:
+Cronbach's Alpha can be calculated using the following formula:

-The Cronbach's alpha thus becomes larger when the number of items is increased and when the inter-item correlation increases.
-The Cronbach's alpha becomes smaller when the average inter-item correlation becomes smaller.
+Cronbach's Alpha therefore increases as the number of items increases and as the inter-item correlation increases. correlation between the items increases.
+Cronbach's Alpha becomes smaller when the average inter-item correlation becomes smaller.

-Let's say your hypothesis is: extroverts earn more salary than introverts.
-So how is the salary measured?
-That is simple!
-You simply ask for it in the questionnaire!
+Let's say your hypothesis is: Extroverts earn more than introverts.
+How do you measure salary?
+That is easy!
+Just ask in the questionnaire!

 But how is extraversion measured in people?
-Through research you have found that Extraversion can be measured by the following scale from the Big Five Personality Traits.
+Through a literature research you have discovered that Extraversion can be measured by the following scale from the Big Five Personality Traits.

 So, you create a survey on datatab.de, send it out and get the answers in an Excel spreadsheet.